GraphQL - Query Language for APIs

 What is GraphQL used for?

-Main GraphQL applications in 2025 - mobile APIs, microservices aggregation, real-time apps with examples from Facebook, GitHub, Shopify
+Main GraphQL applications today - mobile APIs, microservices aggregation, real-time apps with examples from Facebook, GitHub, Shopify

 Mobile application APIs